 Faculty Qualifications - All teachers and instructional assistants employed by the Delaware Valley School District meet or exceed the Federal requirements for highly qualified.
 Parents/guardians have the right to know the qualification/certification status of each teacher and instructional assistant who work within our Title I schools.
 Parents/guardians may contact the individual building principals to verify qualification status for these employees.

-Any questions regarding this annual notice or parent/guardian input regarding Federal Programs may be directed to your child's building principal or the Delaware Valley School District Federal Programs Coordinator, Dr. Peg Schaffer (pschaffer@dvsd.org).
+Any questions regarding this annual notice or parent/guardian input regarding Federal Programs may be directed to your child's building principal or the Delaware Valley School District Federal Programs Coordinator, 570-296-1827.